Advertisement

 Pharmacology: Pharmacodynamics: Mechanism of action: Qdenga contains live attenuated dengue viruses.
 The primary mechanism of action of Qdenga is to replicate locally and elicit humoral and cellular immune responses against the four dengue virus serotypes.

-Clinical efficacy: The clinical efficacy of Qdenga was assessed in study DEN-301, a pivotal Phase 3, double-blind, randomized, placebo-controlled study conducted across 5 countries in Latin America (Brazil, Colombia, Dominican Republic, Nicaragua, Panama) and 3 countries in Asia (Sri Lanka, Thailand, the Philippines).
-A total of 20,099 children aged between 4 and 16 years were randomized (2:1 ratio) to receive Qdenga or placebo, regardless of previous dengue infection.
+Clinical efficacy: The clinical efficacy of Qdenga was assessed in study DEN-301, a pivotal Phase 3, double-blind, randomised, placebo-controlled study conducted across 5 countries in Latin America (Brazil, Colombia, Dominican Republic, Nicaragua, Panama) and 3 countries in Asia (Sri Lanka, Thailand, the Philippines).
+A total of 20,099 children aged between 4 and 16 years were randomised (2:1 ratio) to receive Qdenga or placebo, regardless of previous dengue infection.

 Efficacy was assessed using active surveillance across the entire study duration.
 Any subject with febrile illness (defined as fever ≥38°C on any 2 of 3 consecutive days) was required to visit the study site for dengue fever evaluation by the investigator.
-Subjects/guardians were reminded of this requirement at least weekly to maximize the detection of all symptomatic virologically confirmed dengue (VCD) cases.
+Subjects/guardians were reminded of this requirement at least weekly to maximise the detection of all symptomatic virologically confirmed dengue (VCD) cases.
 Febrile episodes were confirmed by a validated, quantitative dengue RT-PCR to detect specific dengue serotypes.

 Clinical efficacy data for subjects 4 to 16 years of age: The Vaccine Efficacy (VE) results, according to the primary endpoint (VCD fever occurring from 30 days to 12 months after the second vaccination) are shown in Table 1.
-The mean age of the per protocol trial population was 9.6 years (standard deviation of 3.5 years) with 12.7% subjects in the 4-5 years, 55.2% in the 6-11 years and 32.1% in the 12-16 years age groups.
+The mean age of the per protocol trial population was 9.6 years (standard deviation of 3.5 years) with 12.7% subjects in the 4-5 years, 55.2% in the 6-11 years and 32.1% in the 12-16 years age-groups.
 Of these, 46.5% were in Asia and 53.5% were in Latin America, 49.5% were females and 50.5% were males.
 The dengue serostatus at baseline (before the first injection) was assessed in all subjects by microneutralisation test (MNT50) to allow Vaccine Efficacy (VE) assessment by baseline serostatus.
 The baseline dengue seronegativity rate for the overall per protocol population was 27.7%.
 (See Table 1.)

 VE results according to the secondary endpoints, preventing hospitalisation due to VCD fever, preventing VCD fever by serostatus, by serotype and preventing severe VCD fever are shown in Table 2.
 For severe VCD fever, two types of endpoints were considered: clinically severe VCD cases and VCD cases that met the 1997 WHO criteria for Dengue Haemorrhagic Fever (DHF).
 The criteria used in Trial DEN-301 for the assessment of VCD severity by an independent "Dengue Case severity Adjudication Committee" (DCAC) were based on the WHO 2009 guidelines.
 The DCAC assessed all cases of hospitalisation due to VCD utilizing predefined criteria which included an assessment of bleeding abnormality, plasma leakage, liver function, renal function, cardiac function, the central nervous system, and shock.
 In Trial DEN-301 VCD cases meeting the WHO 1997 criteria for DHF were identified using a programmed algorithm, i.e., without applying medical judgment.
 Broadly, the criteria included presence of fever lasting 2 to 7 days, haemorrhagic tendencies, thrombocytopenia, and evidence of plasma leakage.
 (See Table 2.)